shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ### Load Factor Test

 To find the maximum loading factor that can be achieved by CQF, the unique dataset of kmer was inserted M times(Values of M are 2^i-1 for i in 1:16).
 The maximum number of unique kmers that can be inserted is recorded.
 During insertions, kmers that might have collisions with the pre-inserted ones were avoided to ensure the accurate calculation of load factor.
 CQF was created by passing 2^13 slots as input.
 This filter should have 8192 slots but actually the current software creates 9152 slots.
 Exploring the code showed that the constructor of the filter add 10*sqrt(Number Slots).
-Authors [claim](https://github.com/splatlab/cqf/issues/4) that the extra slots are added to handle overflow.
+Authors [claim](https://github.com/splatlab/cqf/issues/4) that the extra slots are added to handle the overflow in the last block.
 Result is shown in the following graph.

 ![loadingCQF1-10.png]({{ site.baseurl }}/images/loadingCQF1-10.png)
 Figure 3: Maximum Loading of CQF using uniform distribution.